Why do this problem?

 - Numbers which are 3 more than multiples of 7

-Once the class have tried the activity with a couple of rules until all are reasonably convinced their hypothesis holds, move on to the main task.
+Once the class have tried the activity with a couple of rules, move on to the main task.

-To introduce the main task, show the interactivity and demonstrate entering a couple of numbers to see what lights up.
+To introduce the main task (Level 1), show the interactivity and demonstrate entering a couple of numbers to see what lights up.
 Make sure students understand that more than one light can light up at once, and that each light is governed by its own rule.